Costa Rica Volcanoes, Rainforests & Beaches Costa Rica

 • Hold luggage for all passengers

-• Students in multi-bedded rooms with bed linen and possible shared facilities
+• 10 nights accommodation with bed linen and possible shared facilities

-• Staff rooming based on same sex teachers sharing multi-bedded rooms
+• Staff rooming based on the same gender teachers sharing multi-bedded rooms

 • All excursions, activities and entrance fees as specified in the itinerary